1977 Bol d' Or

 Bleu Blanc et Rouge

 Cibie lights positioned for quick change or rider adjustment.
 Folding spring-loaded footpegs to survive a crash.
 Battery in tail for easy replacement.
 Three second quick fill system.
 Six gallon tank with sight window.
 Morris Magnesium wheels with cush drive on rear.
 DeCarbon race monoshock custom valved by DeCarbon race department in France.
 Brembo iron rotors and Lockheed brakes.
 Timken bearing swingarm.
 Integrated foot rest and Grimeca rear master cylinder.
 29mm smoothbores for economy not the 31mm Keihin CRs.
-Crappy Krober tachometer.
+Crappy Krober tachometer that vibrated itself to death.
 Custom Ceriani forks and triple clamps.
 395 lbs.
 165 mph.

 One gas tank was made (see above) on bike #47 with a